 Are Medicare Hospital Ratings Fair?
 A Look at the Metrics and Methodology

 Medicare hospital ratings are meant to help patients choose where to get care, but how accurate or fair are those ratings?
-As more people turn to these rankings to make decisions, it’s important to look at how they’re created (and whether they truly reflect hospital quality).
+As more people turn to these rankings to make decisions, it's worth looking at how they're created and whether they truly reflect hospital quality.
+The answer is more complicated than a simple star score suggests.

 What Are Medicare Star Ratings?